Zeroes of polynomials with prime inputs and Schmidt's $h$-invariant: Introduction

-In \cite{CM}, Theorem \ref{CM theorem} is obtained via the Hardy-Littlewood circle method, where roughly speaking the minor arc estimate is based on decomposing the forms with large Birch rank into two components which both have sufficiently large Birch rank.
-We establish something similar in terms of the $h$-invariant as well, exploiting the fact that the representation ~(\ref{defn of hinv}) has enough linear terms.
-We also modify the method in \cite{CM} to better suit our purposes, which is in terms of the $h$-invariant instead of the Birch rank.
+\end{cor} We establish Theorem \ref{the main theorem 2} in a similar manner to \cite{CM}, but we shall make use of the fact that the representation ~(\ref{defn of hinv}) has enough linear terms.
+We also modify the method in \cite{CM} to better suit our purposes, so that it is in terms of the $h$-invariant instead of the Birch rank.

+Despite Theorem \ref{the main theorem} and Corollary \ref{the main theorem 2} being our primary goals in this paper, it is necessary for us to work over a system of polynomials at times.
+Indeed, our strategy is to decompose a polynomial into a sum of elements in a suitable system of polynomials, and then use methods which apply to systems to deduce results of a single polynomial.

 The organization of the rest of the paper is as follows.
-In Section \ref{section h-inv}, we prove some basic properties of the $h$-invariant, and we also describe the decomposition of the forms.
-A sufficiently large linear count of the $h$-invariant allows us to massage our system into something amenable to the circle method, through a process called regularization.
+In Section \ref{section h-inv}, we prove some basic properties of the $h$-invariant.
+A sufficiently large $h^{\star}(b)$ allows us to massage our polynomial $b(\mathbf{x})$ into something amenable to the circle method, through a process called the `regularization'.
 We collect results related to the regularization process in Section \ref{Sec reg lem}.
 In Section \ref{technical estimate}, we obtain results from \cite{S} based on Weyl differencing in terms of polynomials instead of forms as in \cite{S}.
 We chose to present the details in Section \ref{technical estimate} to make certain dependency of the constants explicit, because it plays an important role in our estimates.
-We then obtain minor arc estimates in Section \ref{section minor arc}, and major arc estimates in Section \ref{section major arcs}.
-Finally, we present our conclusion in Section \ref{sec concln}.
+We then obtain the minor arc estimates in Section \ref{section minor arc}, and the major arc estimates in Section \ref{section major arcs}.

-Throughout the paper we do not distinguish between the two terms `homogeneous polynomial' and `form', and we will be using these terms interchangeably.
-We use $\ll$ and $\gg$ to denote Vinogradov's well-known notation.
-We would also like to thank Dr. Damaris Schindler for many helpful comments.